Nightmare Fuel: Batman

 - Oh, about Joker's plan to kidnap babies?
 It's because he wants to kill them all off on New Year's, just to destroy the fragile spirit of the people of Gotham City.
 And let's not get started on what he does to Commissioner Gordon's wife.

-- In the 1989 film, the Lethal Joy Buzzer scene.
+- The Lethal Joy Buzzer scene.
 Before, during and especially after.

 - In Scott Snyder's run on the 2011 reboot of Batman, we're introduced to an Ancient Conspiracy in Gotham.
 One who knows Gotham better than Batman.
 This, in of itself, isn't particularly terrifying.
 However, the more Batman investigates, the more he discovers just how powerful they are.
 And then they capture Batman himself, drug him and start to drive him completely insane in an enormous maze beneath Gotham.
 Seeing someone as cool and collected as Batman raving and terrified is shocking.